nhamngocminhquan/group2-os-project/README.md

 numbers from Fibonacci series with an empty loop making sure the process keeps running without computing it too fast.
 Since the computation uses 32-bit values, we get overflow pretty fast.
-When an overflow is about to happen, the series computation restarts updating the occurred iteration count.
-This happens without any visual feedback.
+When an overflow is about to happen, the series computation restarts updating the occurred iterations count.
+Only visual feedbacks occur on the verge of overflows.

+First of all, **UART0 interrupt** is used to let the user decide if the application must automatically terminate the task and disabling the timers after a software timer countdown or if the user will have to explicitly stop the execution with Ctrl+C. This is decided through a keyboard input which will trigger a UART interrupt.

 Here timer interrupts come into play.
 We set three different timers with different period triggering three different behaviours: